redstone59/TwitchMakesATAS/README.md

 # Commands
 Commands in the bot are signified by a capitalised starting word (except for general commands).
 Examples include `PLAY 31,41`, `WRITE 2718,abr`, `FRAME 250`, `REVERT "12-05 V10"`.
 ## Major Syntax Note
-Each argument in a command is seperated by either a comma, or a comma with a space.
-The bot (most likely) wil
+Each argument in a command is seperated by a comma. **Commands are** ***not*** **seperated by whitespace**.
+It does not matter if the comma is surrounded by whitespace, all that matters is that there is a comma.

+Commands are also case-insenstive, barring the first word.

+Example: `WRITE 1, at, 33, 2` is equivalent to `WRITE 1,aT,33,2` and `WRITE 1,   AT    , 33              ,2`.

 *How do you know that the command has failed?* The bot wouldn't have responded to your message, or it doesnt appear on the stream.